ravirun/misfit-ravi/README.md

 ## Topic Overview

-An evergreen satirical exploration designed for macro creator (100k–1m followers), focusing on the timeline of humanity's repeated failures.
+An evergreen satirical exploration designed for macro creator (100k–1m followers), focusing on why the future looks like the past.

 ---